Pylons/pyramid/docs/narr/models.rst

    entry = BlogEntry('title', 'body', 'author')
    directlyProvides(entry, IBlogEntry)

-If a model object already has instance-level interface declarations that you don't want to disturb, use the :func:`zope.interface.alsoProvides` function:
+:func:`zope.interface.directlyProvides` will replace any existing interface that was previously provided by an instance.
+If a model object already has instance-level interface declarations that you don't want to replace, use the :func:`zope.interface.alsoProvides`
+function:

 .. code-block:: python
    :linenos: